higginsjanet/MART341-WebDesign/assignment-14/README.md

 ## Janet HIGGINS

 1. What library did you choose?
 I chose Bootstrap.
 I have used it with Dreamweaver before.
 2. Did you use a local file or CDN?
 Why?
-I down loaded it and chose only the bootstrap.min.css and the bootstrap.min.js files.
+I down loaded it and chose only the bootstrap.css, bootstrap.min.css and the bootstrap.min.js files.
 3. How does HTML5 change the web?
 I think that the web is more dynamic using the more javascript.
 4. Free Response: Please discuss your challenges and how you overcame them.
 My biggest challeng was with the javascript.
 Even following a tutorial was impossible.
 So I chose to work in visual Studio.
 That helped a lot.
+Now I notice that the stores.html and the drop down isn't working.
+No solution could I find.